7ombie/textmode/README.md

 The font and palette are not original to this project.

-The [Terminus Font][2] uses the [SIL Open Font License, Version 1.1][4], which is viral.
+The [Terminus Font][2] uses the [SIL Open Font License, Version 1.1][4], which is permissive, though also viral.

 The [Aurora Palette][1] was developed as part of a toolkit for GrafX2.
 The palette was shared with the [LoSpec Community][5] by user [DawnBringer][6].
-As far as I understand, palettes are not considered intellectual property, so there are no legal issues.
+I have read that palettes are not considered intellectual property, so the palette has effectively been placed in the public domain.

 **COPYRIGHT C YOUNGER (7OMBIE) 2023**